To boost click-through rates (CTR) and organic traffic, it's essential to craft compelling titles that grab searchers' attention.

 #4.
 Use Negative Superlatives

-Of course, write a title tag that actually relates to the content, and doesn’t just twist the headline to make it sound negative.
+Of course, ensure that the title tag accurately reflects the content and isn't just made negative for the sake of it.
 You always want to provide value to the end user.

 #5.
 Include Numbers

-I admit, this is an old trick in the book.
+I admit, this is one of the oldest tricks in the book.
 Using numbers in any headlines attracts our attention.
 As Jakob Nielsen points in his famous eye-tracking study:

 Numbers represent facts, which is something users typically relish.
 Sometimes people are looking for specific facts, such as a product’s weight or size, so product pages are certainly one place where you should write numbers as numerals."